 Selecting Healthy Beverages

 There are drinks you should avoid consuming often, namely sports and energy drinks.
 These contain sugar and acid-producing ingredients.
 These acids have a great effect on tooth decay.
-Sugary beverages are very popular among children, teenagers and young adults.
+Sugary beverages are very popular among children, teenagers, and young adults.
 When they frequently consume these products it will lead to an increase in tooth decay.
 Dental Emergency Spanish Fort AL

-What do to AFTER Eating and Drinking
+What to do AFTER Eating and Drinking

 Cleaning the mouth is an important step after eating or drinking.
 This will help prevent oral health issues.
-Certain foods get stuck to the teeth and will lead to a greater risk in developing tooth decay.
-Foods that have sugars and cooked starches like breads, crackers, pretzels and potato chips will also linger on the teeth.
+Certain foods get stuck to the teeth and will lead to a greater risk of developing tooth decay.
+Foods that have sugars and cooked starches like breads, crackers, pretzels, and potato chips will also linger on the teeth.
 The teeth can be attacked by acid for 20 minutes or more after sugars and starches have come in contact with plaque.
 It is important to remove the food debris after eating.
 Some ways to do this are brushing and flossing, or at least rinsing with water.
 Chewing sugarless gum, especially gum that has xylitol, will help to increase the flow of saliva.
-This helps clear sugars and food debris and also will neutralize the plaque acids in the mouth.
+This helps clear sugars and food debris and will neutralize the plaque acids in the mouth.
 Dental Emergency Spanish Fort AL

 Down by the Bay